 If you cannot easily find a ready-made orchid potting mix, you can make your own orchid soil mix with few ingredients.

-When making your own recipe, it is advisable to maintain the correct organic and inorganic materials ratio to keep the potting mix aeration, drainage, high humidity around the roots, and moisture level.
+It is advisable to maintain the correct organic and inorganic materials ratio when making your own recipe to keep the potting mix aeration, drainage, high humidity around the roots, and moisture level.

 The best organic and inorganic ratio for DIY orchid soil recipes are 50:50.
-When using more inorganic materials, it dries out the potting media quickly.
+When using more inorganic materials, it quickly dries out the potting media.
 These materials will increase the regular watering and fertilizer.
+You can use fir bark classic orchid mix as a base mix.
+It contains medium fir bark, medium sponge rock, and medium stalite.
+You can add the following organic and inorganic materials to enhance the quality of the potting mix.

 - Lava rock.